Suzanne Lilar

 Baroness Suzanne Lilar (née Suzanne Verbist; 21 May 1901 – 11 December 1992) was a Flemish Belgian essayist, novelist, and playwright writing in French.
 She was the wife of the Belgian Minister of Justice Albert Lilar and mother of the writer Françoise Mallet-Joris and the art historian Marie Fredericq-Lilar.

 She was a member of the Royal Academy of French Language and Literature from 1952 to 1992.

 Life

 Lilar's mother was a middle school teacher, her father a railway station master.
-After having lived her youth in Ghent, and following a brief first marriage, she moved to Antwerp, where she became the first woman lawyer, and where in 1929 she married the lawyer Albert Lilar who would later become a Minister of Justice and Minister of State (Liberal Party).
+After having lived her youth in Ghent, Belgium, and following a brief first marriage, she moved to Antwerp, where she became the first woman lawyer, and where in 1929 she married the lawyer Albert Lilar, who would later become a Minister of Justice and Minister of State (Liberal Party).
 She was the mother of the writer Françoise Mallet-Joris (born 1930) and the 18th-century art historian Marie Fredericq-Lilar (born 1934).
 After the death of her husband in 1976, she left Antwerp and relocated to Brussels in 1977.